 “Logo shirts” are typically the first to go in a closet purge (unless the quality of the shirt warrants keeping).
 If you’re going to do this project, you need to make sure you do it right.
 A high quality t-shirt and a modern, simple design will be the keys to keeping your shirts in rotation.

 Predicting the future is hard.
 How do you determine how many of each size you’ll need?
 I’ll tell ya – this is probably one of the hardest parts of the t-shirt buying process.
-It’s hard to straddle the line between staying under budget, but also having enough shirts to cover your need.
-And, if you are buying t-shirts without potential wearers in mind (like your employees), it’s impossible to know what size you need.
+It’s hard to straddle the line between staying within budget, but also having enough shirts to cover your potential need.
+And, if you are buying t-shirts without the wearers in mind (like your employees), it’s impossible to know what size you need.
 My best advice is to hop on a LinkedIn group in your industry and ask.
 Also, go ahead and mentally prepare for the fact that your numbers will be slightly off.
 That’s okay!
 You can always order more.